Board and Train Pros and Cons

 Dogs aren’t robots.
 A trusting relationship between dog and handler is essential for really efficient training.

-We certainly don’t have to wait for the relationship before training can begin (reward-based training is a great part of establishing that relationship!), but it’s an intangible training asset that cannot be manufactured overnight.
+We don’t have to wait for the relationship to be there before training can begin (reward-based training is a great part of establishing that relationship!), but it’s an intangible training asset that cannot be manufactured overnight.

 (4) Cost